Warsame-Egal/Socket-Chat/README.md

 # Socket Chat

 A real-time chat application built with Node.js, Express, TypeScript, Socket.IO, Redis, and React.
-Messages are transmitted using WebSockets.
-PostgreSQL is used for authentication and storage.
+Messages are transmitted using WebSockets, with Redis used for temporary caching.

-## Features

-- Real-time messaging with Socket.IO
-- Responsive front-end using React and Tailwind CSS
-- Backend built with Node.js Express and TypeScript
-- Redis-backed caching for rooms, users and chat history
+PostgreSQL stores user data and chat history, while JWT (JSON Web Tokens) is used for secure user authentication.

 ---